shamrin/placeholder1/EXAMPLES.md

 **To get to optimistic updates you need to implement SQL in the frontend.
 Isn't it crazy?**

 Yes, but we don't need to implement **all** of it.
 Some sane subset is enough.
 We will simply skip optimistic updates for unsupported queries (with a warning during development).

+## Unresolved questions

+* Svelte examples are invalid because Svelte doesn't know about queries are reactive.